sorccu/JSX/doc/introduction.rst

 Overview
 ========================================

-JSX is a statically-typed, object-oriented programming language compiling to JavaScript.
+JSX is a statically-typed, object-oriented programming language compiling to standalone JavaScript.
 The reason why JSX is developed is our needs for a more robust programming language than JavaScript.
 However, JSX is fairly close to JavaScript especially in its statements and expressions.

 Statically-typed programming language is robust because certain sort of problems, for example typos in function and property names, are detected at compile-time.
 This is important especially in middle- to large-scaled software development to which a number of engineers may get engaged.